j-hive/morphfits/README.md

 </tr>
 </table>

-for a given filter `{F}`, image version `{I}`, and filter `{L}`, and where the final three files contain either the string `drc` or `drz`.
-Note the segmentation map, exposure map, science frame, and weights map are downloaded as `.fits.gz` files, and must be uncompressed, e.g. via `gzip -vd *` in the appropriate directories.
-MorphFITS will create product and output directories from the root of the input directory, so to avoid git conflicts, it is recommended to locate the input directory under an untracked directory, such as `sandbox`, or `morphfits_root`.
+for a given filter `{F}`, image version `{I}`, and filter `{L}`.

+Please note
+- the final three files contain either the string `drc` or `drz`
+- MorphFITS will create product and output directories from the parent of the input directory
+- several files are downloaded as `.fits.gz` files
+  - it is recommended to unzip them, for example via `gzip -vd *`
+- directories named `sandbox` and `morphfits_root` are untracked by git
+  - it is recommended to use one of these directories to avoid git conflicts

 # Usage